WORKSITE LOCATION: Gulf Bend Regional Plaza, 6502 Nursery Drive, Suite 100, Victoria TX 77904

-1. Computer, telephone, cell phone, projectors, calculator, fax machine, printer, copy machine are used in performance of essential job duties.
+1. Computer, telephone, VCR, projectors, calculator, computer, fax machine, and copy machine are used in performance of essential job duties.

-2. Various forms of paperwork and computer programs are handled in performance of essential job duties.
+2. Various forms of paperwork are handled in performance of essential job duties.

-PHYSICAL REQUIREMENTS and ENVIRONMENTAL CHECKLIST: Abilities required to perform the essential and marginal tasks of this job: Walking, operating office equipment, standing, operating motor vehicle, light lifting (under 15 lbs), sitting, ability to see, identify colors, twisting, light carrying (under 15 lbs), hearing (with aid), ability to write, climbing stairs, ability to count, ability to read, simple grasping, ability to tell time.
+PHYSICAL REQUIREMENTS and ENVIRONMENTAL CHECKLIST: Abilities required to perform the essential and marginal tasks of this job: Walking, operating office equipment, standing, operating motor vehicle, light lifting (under 15 lbs), sitting, ability to see, identify colors, depth perception needed, light carrying (under 15 lbs), hearing (with aid), straight pulling, ability to write, ability to count, ability to read, simple grasping, ability to tell time.

-Work site and environmental conditions that apply to this job: Travel by car 50% of time, outside, inside, excessive humidity, slippery/uneven walking surfaces, working closely with others, working alone.
+Work site and environmental conditions that apply to this job: Travel by car, inside, working closely with others, working alone.

 CRED/PRIV REQUIRED?
 Yes DRIVING REQUIRED: Yes